 Ask the provider if you can get referrals from their previous and existing customers.

 Even better, see if you can get in touch with and communicate with one directly.

 Also, give more emphasis to feedback from customers in your industry, and/or at a business that’s the same size as your own.

-Stability of provider:
+Stability of the online safety training provider:

 How long has the company been around?
 How large is their customer base?
 How deep are their pockets?

 You don’t want to partner with an online safety training provider only to have them go under shortly after you begin.

 How much does it cost and what are the different pricing options?
 How does payment work and how often does it occur?

 Does the online safety training provider offer access to a user community where you can share tips and experiences with other companies using their products?
 This can be helpful.

 Does the provider offer a blog with helpful tips on safety, safety training, training, learning and development, and other related topics?